praxitelisk/praxitelisk.github.io/index.md

-## Hello World and Welcome to my github page
+# Hello World and Welcome to my github page

 Hello World!
 Praxitelis-Nikolaos Kouroupetroglou is an R, Python and Java Developer from Thessaloniki Greece, recently a MSc Graduate in Data Science from the Computer Science Dept. at Aristotle University, Praxitelis loves learning new skills and gain knowledge in Data Science.
 His main interests include Data Analysis, Web Mining, Data Mining, Text Mining, Machine Learning, Natural Language Processing, Social Network Analysis.
 Furthermore, He is a Java, Python and R Developer.
 Moreover, he is a Data Science MOOC learner and Kaggle data experimenter.
 Praxitelis' main future goal is to learn more about Machine Learning and Data Science in general and pursue a career in these fields.

+## Education
+- Sep 2015 - Sep 2017 <br>
+  Msc in Data Science, Aristotle University of Thessaloniki, Greece

+- 03.Sep.2012 - 14.Sep.2012 <br>
+  Bsc in Computer Science, University of Macedonia, Thessaloniki, Greece

+- Sep 2007 - Sep 2014 <br>
+  Bsc in Computer Science, University of Macedonia, Thessaloniki, Greece

+## Experiences
+- Sep 2016 - Sep 2017 <br>
+  MSc Thesis: Machine Learning Techniques for Short-Term Electric Load Forecasting

 ### Markdown